scottmillers/Terraform/aws/learn-terraform/cloudfront/docs/cloudfront-restrict-access.md

 To do this:

-- Require the users access your content by using CloudFront URLs
+- Require the users access your content by using CloudFront URLs, not Amazon S3 URLs.
+You do this by setting up a origin access identity (OAI) for your Amazon S3 bucket.
 - CloudFront signed URLs and signed cookies provide a way to control who can access your content

 ![Alt text](images/cloudfront-access.png)